AirtestProject/Poco/README.rst

 wait
 ''''

-Wait for the target object to appear and always return  the object itself.
-If it appears, return it immediately, otherwise, return after timeout
+Wait for the target objects on the screen and return the object itself.
+If the object the object exists, return it immediately, otherwise return after timeout.

 .. code-block:: python